verloop/hedwig-go/README.md

 ## About Hedwig

-Hedwig is an attempt to standardize messaging between micro-services in SOA.
+Hedwig is an attempt to standardize messaging and events between micro-services.

-It uses RabbitMQ as the transport and simplifies managing workers.
+It uses RabbitMQ as the transport and simplifies the API down significantly.